 But everyone knows you'll want to do it again.
 Fortunately, Norwegian Cruise Line also offers an Unlimited Day Pass for just $29.95 per person, so you can ride as many times as you want within the day.

-The best bargain for Norwegian's Race Tracks at sea is $99.95 for an Unlimited Weekly Pass, which will be valid for your entire seven-day cruise.
+The best bargain for the Norwegian Bliss Race Track is $199.95 for an Unlimited Weekly Pass, which will be valid for your entire seven-day cruise.
 This means you can ride until you can't hang onto the steering wheel anymore.
 It also means you'll have access to a separate line so you shouldn't be stuck anywhere in a queue.
 Plus, if you're traveling with family and friends, they'll never have to look for you onboard, as they'll always know exactly where you are.

 Grab your fellow amateur racing enthusiasts and challenge them to some excitement at sea.
 Norwegian Bliss is the newest ship in the Norwegian Cruise Line fleet.
 During summer, she'll cruise to Alaska from Seattle, and seasonally she'll offer cruises to Bahamas and Florida, The Caribbean, Mexican Riviera, Pacific Coastal, and Panama Canal.